qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_legend.rst

    Legend Fonts properties

-* You can change the font of the legend title, group, subgroup and item (feature) in the legend item using the :ref:`font selector <font_selector>` widget
+* You can change the font of the legend title, group, subgroup and item (feature) in the legend item using the :ref:`font selector <font_selector>` widget, providing all the capabilities of :ref:`text formatting <text_format>` (font spacing control, mixed HTML formatting, coloring, blending, background, text buffer, shadow, ...)
 * For each of these levels you can set the text :guilabel:`Alignment`: it can be :guilabel:`Left` (default for left-to-right based locales), :guilabel:`Center` or :guilabel:`Right` (default for right-to-left based locales).
-* You set the :guilabel:`Color` of the labels using the :ref:`color selector
-  <color-selector>` widget.
-The selected color will apply to all the font items
-  in the legend.

 Columns